Should You Pay off Your Student Loan Early?

 So you would be £40 better off from saving, than from repaying your loan.

 Putting spare money into a Cash ISA or high rate savings account could leave you slightly better off than paying back extra on your student loan.
-And having some savings to fall back on means you might avoid taking out costly commercial loans at a later date.
+And having some savings to fall back on means you might avoid taking out expensive commercial loans at a later date.
+Alternatively, you could invest your money, or consider saving towards a mortgage rather than rushing to pay off your student loan.

 How to Overpay or Clear Your Student Loan Early

-If you do want to pay off your student loan more quickly, you can make voluntary repayments at any time, directly to the Student Loans Company.
+If you do want to pay off your student loan more quickly, you can make voluntary repayments at any time, in various ways directly directly to the Student Loans Company.

 Find out more:

-‘Student loan interest rates – should I panic or pay it off?’: Money Saving Expertv – Money Saving Expert
+‘Student loan interest rates: ‘Should I panic or pay it off?’ – Money Saving Expert

 Commercial Borrowing vs Student Loans right arrow